DataDog/documentation/content/en/tracing/universal_service_monitoring/_index.md

 ## Exploring your services

-After you configure the Agent, wait about five minutes and your service appears in the standard APM services list.
-Click the service in the list to see the APM service details page.
+After you configure the Agent, wait about five minutes for your service to appear in the APM Services List.
+Click the service to see the APM service details page.
 An operation name of `universal.http.server` or `universal.http.client` in the upper left indicates that the service telemetry comes from Universal Service Monitoring.

 After enabling Universal Service Monitoring, you can: